-The SA Report is an integral part of the process of preparing and developing the Pendle Core Strategy.
+The SA Report is an integral part of the process of preparing and developing the Core Strategy.

-As an iterative process, SA will continue to improve the sustainability of the Core Strategy and thereafter any additional documents to be included in the Local Development Framework.
+As an iterative process, SA will continue to improve the sustainability of the Core Strategy and thereafter any additional DPDs or Neighbourhood Plans that are prepared.
 Consultation on the SA Report will allow stakeholders to analyse the Core Strategy with regards to sustainability objectives.
 This will help to highlight issues with regard to the performance of the Core Strategy against these objectives and associated indicators.

-Next Steps
+1.4 Next Steps

-The Core Strategy will be subject to a period of public consultation between 28th October and 12th December 2011, along with the SA Report.
+The Core Strategy (Publication Report) will be subject to a period of public consultation along with the SA Report.
 We would welcome your views on the SA Report.
 All comments received by the closing date will be carefully considered and the SA Report will be amended as appropriate.